ogunleye0720/Continuous-Deployment-Of-SockShop-Microservice-Application/README.md

 - [x] voting-app folder containing the voting application manifest file.
 - [x] infrastructure-jenkinsfile containing jenkins build script for aws inftrastructure.
 - [x] jenkinsfile containing jenkins build script for application deployment, ingress and nginx-controller.

+## Tools Used
+- [x] Terraform :- To automate infrastructure on AWS.
+- [x] Jenkins :- To create Continuous Deployment pipeline.
+- [x] Kubernetes :- For Container Orchestration.
+- [x] Prometheus and Grafana :- For Monitoring, Alerting, and Data visualization.
+- [x] S3 Bucket :- For Logging Virtual Private Cloud (VPC)  Traffics.

 ## The output of the examination